Antheius-AT/TechnicalSecurityExpert_Upload/README.md

 # TechnicalSecurityExpert_Upload

-Various uploads intended as evidence of expertise for the *TechnicalSecurityExpert* career path within my master's program at FHTW.
+Various uploads intended as evidence of expertise for the *TechnicalSecurityExpert* career path within my master's programme at FHTW.
 This README is meant to provide an overview of the uploaded files and what to find where.

 ## Contents of the Python Folder